 - Supervision by a member of the Hendrix Faculty

-- weekly reflective journal based on provided prompts
+- reflective journal based prompts provided by Faculty advisor

 - two readings selected by the Faculty advisor from academic journals, textbooks, books, articles, etc., and

 - one of the following:

 - A six-page academic paper on a topic agreed upon by the Faculty advisor and student

 - a presentation to the public on an academic topic weaving in internship experiences